 Bio

-Anette Millington is an artist and designer whose practice is centered on pattern.
-Anette’s work includes textile sculptures and wall hangings, as well as collaborative design projects that link craft and technology.
-Her material focus is textile print and embellishment, considering relationships between communication and ornamentation.
+Anette Millington explores how visual patterns and textile embellishments convey meaning and communicate.
+She creates textile sculptures, prints, quilts, and collaborative design projects that connect craft and technology.
 As an art and design educator, Anette specializes in reflective pedagogy, materials-based thinking, and interdisciplinary methods.

-Current research projects of note include Response Patterns, a project undertaken with the support of the Center for Craft's Materials-Based Research Grant, to invent environmentally responsive embellishment methods for textiles.
-Working with a collaborating designer and architect, we invent environmentally responsive embellishment methods for textile.
-Processes include silk screening with photochromic pigment and 3D printing.
-Another ongoing project is Coded Textiles, which uses computation to generate new possibilities for print, embroidered and woven design.
-The project mines the intersection of embellishment, semiotics and machine thinking and includes collaboration with creative coders to develop digital sketches, textile outcomes and participatory workshops.
+A project of note is Response Patterns, undertaken with the support of the Center for Craft's Materials-Based Research Grant, to invent environmentally responsive embellishment methods for textiles.
+Another project Coded Textiles, used computation to generate new possibilities for print, embroidered and woven design.
+The project mined the intersection of embellishment, semiotics and machine thinking and included collaboration with a creative coder to develop digital sketches and textile outcomes.

-Higher Education Courses Taught @ Parsons School of design
+Higher Education Courses Taught at Parsons School of design

 Fashion BFA Design Studio Materiality